T

 neighborhood

-Wander through the narrow, winding streets of this historic Moorish quarter, a UNESCO World Heritage site.
-Discover hidden plazas, whitewashed houses adorned with flowers, and enjoy stunning views of the Alhambra.
+Wander through the narrow, winding streets of this historic Moorish quarter.
+Discover hidden plazas, whitewashed houses, and enjoy panoramic views of the Alhambra.

 4. Evening